Pioneers make new plan as city approves new lease for Oregon Trail Park Stadium

-The Gering City Council approved a proposal by the Western Nebraska Pioneers, entered into a new lease agreement with owners Chuck and Mayra Heeman for Oregon Trail Park Stadium during the Monday, April 25 meeting.
+The Gering City Council approved a proposal by the Western Nebraska Pioneers and entered into a new lease agreement with owners Chuck and Mayra Heeman for Oregon Trail Park Stadium during the Monday, April 25, meeting.

 The proposal and lease garnered a vote of 6-1, with councilmember Michael Gillen being the lone dissenter and councilmember Ben Backus being absent.